Allesterdev/Allestersec-portfolio/Document-an-incident-with-an-incident-handler's-journal/Incident-handler's-journal.md

 ### Additional notes:
 Confirmed the critical importance of the -nn flag in tcpdump as an Operational Security (OPSEC) measure to prevent reverse DNS lookups from alerting attackers during a live investigation.
 Hexadecimal analysis (-X) allowed for visualization of the packet payload, validating that the captured traffic corresponded to a standard HTTP request.
 The procedure is validated and ready for application in real-world incidents.

+---

+### Entry: 4
+### Date: 03-12-2025
+### Description:
+Conducted operational testing and configuration of the Suricata Intrusion Detection System (IDS).
+The objective was to validate signature-based detection capabilities by analyzing pre-recorded network traffic (sample.pcap).
+A custom detection rule was authored and deployed to flag specific HTTP traffic patterns.
+Post-execution analysis involved examining alert generation in legacy logs (fast.log) and parsing rich telemetry data within the standard JSON output (eve.json) using command-line JSON processors.

+### Tool(s) used:
+Suricata (IDS Engine), jq (JSON processing), Linux CLI, sample.pcap (Traffic Replay).

+### The 5 Ws of the Incident:

+ - Who performed the action?
+The Security Analyst (User analyst) within the local testing environment.

+ - What happened?
+Suricata was executed in offline mode (-r) to process a pcap file using a custom signature (SID: 12345).
+The engine successfully triggered alerts upon detecting HTTP "GET" methods egressing from the local network ($HOME_NET) to external destinations ($EXTERNAL_NET).

+ - When did the incident occur?
+During the designated signature development and testing window.

+ - Where did the incident occur?
+The Linux workstation, specifically processing data from /home/analyst and generating logs in /var/log/suricata.

+ - Why did the incident occur?
+To verify the logic of custom IDS rules and to practice correlating events using unique flow_id values in JSON logs for threat hunting purposes.

+### Additional notes:
+The custom rule was validated: alert http $HOME_NET any -> $EXTERNAL_NET any (msg:"GET on wire"; flow:established,to_server; content:"GET"; http_method; sid:12345; rev:3;).
+It was observed that while fast.log provides a quick summary, it is deprecated for deep analysis.
+The eve.json file is the primary source for incident response, containing critical metadata (Flow IDs, timestamps, protocol details).
+The utility jq proved essential for filtering this verbose data to isolate specific conversation flows.